Voivodic/Spetra_Estimators/README.md

 # Spetra_Estimators
-Codes to estimate the power, bi and tri spectra in a N-body simulation
+Codes to estimate the power, bi and tri spectra in a N-body simulation.